 KKC's Litigation Department represents a wide range of businesses and individuals in all manner of dispute resolution.
 Our litigation practice focuses on the following areas:

-KKC's litigation attorneys counsel business entities, their owners, officers and employees in such matters as dissolution and contract disputes.
+KKC's litigation attorneys counsel business entities and their owners, officers, and employees in such matters as dissolution, breach of fiduciary duties, and contract disputes.
 We often work closely with KKC’s business and tax attorneys, as well as the client’s accountant and management, to fully understand the legal and financial ramifications of any claim affecting our client's business.
-Our experience in resolving business disputes includes state and federal court litigation and alternative dispute resolution, including arbitration and mediation.
+We have substantial experience in resolving business disputes through state and federal court litigation and alternative dispute resolution, including arbitration and mediation.

 Debt Collection, Bankruptcy, and Creditors Rights